Stanislus29/stangorithms/StanLogic/docs/kmapsolver.md

 - Hardware: Intel Core i7-9750H @ 2.60GHz
 - Date: October 30, 2025

-The open-source implementation is available under MIT NC license, enabling:
+The open-source implementation is dual licensed under AGPL - 3.0 and a commercial license, enabling:
 - Academic use in digital design courses
 - Integration into CAD tool workflows
 - Research experimentation with minimization algorithms

-- Commercial applications in small-scale circuit optimization
+For Commercial applications: contact stanstechnologies@gmail.com

 ---